andreazorzetto/ansible-aptmirror/README.md

 All the repos to install are specified into the var file.

-For example, here is how to mirror ubuntu default repos and a ppa:
+For example, here is how to mirror ubuntu default repos a ppa and an external repo:

 ```
 repos: